Philippine Airlines: Corporate affairs

-Philippine Airlines is owned by PAL Holdings, a holding company responsible for the airline's operations.
+Philippine Airlines Inc.(PAL) is owned by PAL Holdings, Inc. (PHI) (Note: In official filings (i.e. to the Philippine Stock Exchange & Securities and Exchange Commission), "PAL" refers to the operating entity while PHI is to the immediate parent company.
+While PHI was assigned PAL for the ticker symbol, it is not itself the airline company.), a holding company responsible for the airline's operations.
 PAL Holdings is part of a group of companies owned by business tycoon Lucio Tan.
-ANA Holdings, the holding company of All Nippon Airways, holds a stake of less than one percent in PAL Holdings.
+ANA Holdings, the holding company of All Nippon Airways, holds a stake of 4.5% in PAL Holdings diluted from its initial ownership of 9.5% back in early 2019.

-Since early 2024, the airline (along with its parent holding company, PAL Holdings, Inc.) has been headquartered at the Lucio K. Tan Jr. Center, along Andrews Avenue in Pasay.
+Since early 2024, the airline (along with its parent holding company PHI) has been headquartered at the Lucio K. Tan Jr. Center, along Andrews Avenue in Pasay.
 In 2017, PAL was the ninth-largest corporation in the Philippines in terms of gross revenue, as ranked by BusinessWorld.
 As of December 31, 2024, PAL had 6,520 employees.

 In 2007, PAL was the 61st largest airline in the world by revenue passenger kilometers (RPKs), recording over 16 billion RPKs from 21 billion available seat kilometers (ASKs), with an average load factor of 76 percent.